chrisk-woods/CS3-DS4002/README.md

 - **SCRIPTS/**: Contains the Python scripts for data processing, feature engineering, and model training.
 - **DATA/**: Contains the dataset used for training and testing.
 - **OUTPUT/**: Stores the results, including figures and tables from the analysis.
+- **Articles/**: Contains two references helpful to the completion of the case study.

 ```bash
 .